 Duplicates Scanning Speed

-The scanning speed of the app depends on the following factors:
+The application scanning speed depends on the following factors:

 - The number of duplicate files.

 - The total size of scanned folders/volumes.